HeroCTF/HeroCTF_v4/README.md

 # HeroCTF V4

-HeroCTF is an online cybersecurity competition for beginners or intermediates that takes place twice a year.
+HeroCTF is an online cybersecurity competition for beginners to advanced players that takes place once a year.

 Start : ???<br>
 End : ???